pkijowska/projects-studying-etc/javascript.md

 **JAVASCRIPT:**
 ---
 Javascript engine (for example Tamarin, V8, Chakra, Spidermonkey, written in c++) - so js runs asap on the browser on engine.
 Breaks the code in the tokens to understand what it means.
 Interpreter - translate and read files line by line.
 Runs faster but no optimisation.
 Complier - compiles down to the language that can be understood by our machine.
 Will write it in a new language ahead of the time.
 Tries to undertsnd what we try to do to a lower level code.
 All languages have to be compiled.
 Babel and typescript are compilers.
 They take one language and convert into a different one.
 They also do optimisation behind the scene.
 Slower to run at first.
 JIT Compliers - browsers started implementing it, combination of compilers and interpreter.

 Low level language: Developer has to manage resources manually (C) High level - developer does not have to worry, everything happens automatically (JS)

 JS is:
 JS is interpreted or just-in-time compiled - it interprets 0 and 1 Multi-paradigm - 1.
 Procedual programming, OOP, FP - > javascript can be all of them Almost everything is an Object - except from primitives First class functions - function streamed as variables, we can pass them etc JS Is single threaded - takes one thing at a time (we have one call stack), otherwise we need to use event loop JUST IN TIME COMPILATION- entire code is converted into machine code at once, then executed immediately HAs access to web API, through global window object Also access to callback queues, event loppp - manages callback queue

 Execution context = environment in which a piece of js is executed, stores all the necessary info for some code to be executed.
 				what is inside: variable environmertnt (let, const, var, functions) Scope chain
 				this keyword
 				ARROW FUNCTION DONT GET ACCESS TO ARGUMENTS OBJECT AND THIS KEYWORD

+				function sayMyName() {
+				  var a = 'a';
+				  return function findName() {
+				    var b = 'b';
+				    console.log(c)
+				    return function printName() {
+				      var c = 'c';
+				      return 'Andrei Neagoie'
+				    }
+				  }
+				}

+				sayMyName()()()
+It will print Andrei Neagoie (as it will have an access to third function now)

 CALL STACK : where you are in your program.
 Place where execution context get stacked on top of each other, to keep track of where we are in the execution
 			code runs in the call stack

 SCOPE: 3 types of scope - global scope, function scope (variables only accessible inside), block scope (variables are accessible only inside block, so between {} HOWEVER this only applies to let and const!

 **HOISTING**
 = Makes some types of variables accessible in the code before they are actually declared.
 LET and CONST variables are unitialized.
 Var variables are hoisted. function example() will not be accessible before.
 But var example = function() will be hoisted, so we can call it earlier.
 IF WE TRY TO ACCESS VAR VARIABLE VEFORE INITIALIZATION IT WILL SHOW US UNDEFINED BECAUSE THE JS KNOWS IT WILL BE THERE BUT THIS IS NOT THE CASE WITH CONST AND LET.
 SAME WITH ARROW FUNCTION, won’t see it.
 ALSO VARIABLES WITH VAR Will be declared in the window object.
 UNLIKE CONST AND LET. (console.log(x === window.x)

 **THIS KEYWORD**
 = one of the component of every execution context.
 The value of this is not static.
 If we call it in the method it will point to the method = const Jonas = {age: 12, callAge: function(){return 2020- this.name}}
 Arrow function don’t get own this.
 So it will be using this of the parent scope which will be the global scope so it will be posting to the window.
 Event listener - this will be the DPM element that the handler is attached to.
 If we are calling ‘this’ in a reg function it will be undefined.
 If it doesn’t have an owner or is not attached to

 Restructuring arrays:
 let [first, , second] =[‘’butter’’, “milk”];
 [first, second] = [second, first];
 REST operator is used on the left
 Const [a,b, …others] = [1,2,3,,4,5]
 console.log(others =) will be 3,4,5,

 Null values = null and undefined //optional chaining Restaurant.openingHours.mon?.open = only if the mon property exists (so not null or undefined)  add open  otherwise return undefined

 //NULLISH OPERATOR distinguishes between nullish values (null, undefined_ and falser but defined values (false, 0, ‘’, NaN, -0, “”)